TomasAnderegg/Mobile-Robotic/README.md

 1. Connect the Thymio robot via USB or wireless dongle.
 2. Set up the overhead camera pointing at the map (resolution: 1024x768).
-3. Place the map with four black cross markers at the corners, blue obstacles, a green goal, and the Thymio with two red markers.
+3. Place the map with four black cross markers at the corners, blue obstacles, a green goal and the Thymio with two red markers.
 4. Install dependencies:
    ```bash
    pip install tdmclient opencv-python numpy scipy matplotlib